 Personal: A sports management major, son of Heather Kilgore and Mike Evans.

 Height: 5-11.
 Weight: 198.
 40 Time: 4.43.
 Projected Round (2014): 1.
-5/6/14: Sources told WalterFootball.com that Beckham is grading out as a first-round pick and could easily go as a top-20 selection.
-Some think he even has a shot to crack the top 10.
-Beckham is very fast and looks like a dangerous slot receiver who can also line up outside.
+4/19/14: Sources told WalterFootball.com that Beckham is grading out as a first-round pick and could easily go as a top-20 selection.
+He is very fast and looks like a dangerous slot receiver who can also line up outside.
 Beckham was very impressive at the Combine.

 Beckham has the speed to stretch the field and has demonstrated the potential to make game-changing plays.
 He caught 59 passes for 1,152 yards with eight touchdowns in 2013.
 Against UAB, the junior returned a missed field goal 100 yards for a touchdown, returned a punt 60 yards for a score and caught five passes for 136 yards and three touchdowns.
 He had six receptions for 204 yards and three scores against Furman.
 Beckham gave Alabama a lot of problems in their matchup.